faturita/ShinkeyBot/README.md

 # ShinkeyBot

-Shinkeybot is a robot and testbed platform for robotics and STEM.
+Shinkeybot is a cognitive computing robot and testbed platform for robotics and STEM.

 # Library:
 * http://www.ladyada.net/learn/arduino/lesson5.html